Lateefah Simon: Foreign policy

-China
+Military intervention

-Simon has opposed tariffs imposed by the Trump administration on Chinese imports, describing them as harmful to working families by driving up consumer prices.
-She has framed tariff policy as a form of “economic sabotage” that burdens households while failing to address structural inequalities.
+Following the June 2025 U.S. strikes on Iranian nuclear facilities, Simon criticized President Donald Trump for ordering military action without congressional authorization.
+She described the strikes as "lawless, dangerous, and immoral" and argued that unilateral presidential military action endangered American troops and civilians.

 Israel–Palestine

 Simon has been outspoken in her criticism of Israeli military operations in Gaza and U.S. financial and military support for them.
-She described Israeli actions against Palestinians seeking humanitarian aid as “devastating, deplorable, and unacceptable,” and stated that the United States has been complicit in civilian deaths.
+She described Israeli actions against Palestinians seeking humanitarian aid as "devastating, deplorable, and unacceptable," and stated that the United States has been complicit in civilian deaths.
 She has characterized the situation in Gaza as a humanitarian crisis marked by famine and civilian suffering, urging an end to U.S.-backed violence and restrictions on aid delivery.

-LGBTQ
+LGBTQ rights

 Simon is a straight ally to the LGBTQ community, and serves as vice chair of the Congressional Equality Caucus.
 She has worked with Democratic colleagues to defeat anti-trans legislation.
 She co-sponsored a resolution for a "Rise Up for LGBTQI+ Youth in Schools Initiative" with representative Mark Takano and senator Brian Schatz.
 In May 2025, she co-signed a letter urging health and human services secretary Robert F. Kennedy Jr. to preserve LGBTQ-specific services for youth calling the 988 Suicide and Crisis Lifeline.

 Personal life

 Simon is the mother of two children.
 Simon's husband, Kevin Weston, was a journalist and activist who died from leukemia in 2014.
 She is Muslim and legally blind.
+Simon was inducted as an honorary member of Zeta Phi Beta during the organization's International Grand Boule in Nashville, Tennessee on July 11, 2026.